oliverjam/intro-react-workshop/workshop-top-notch-stopwatch/README.md

 <details>
   <summary><strong>Hint:</strong></summary>
-  <p>If you haven't build timers in JavaScript before you might want to look at <a href="https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval">setInterval</a>
+  <p>If you haven't built timers in JavaScript before you might want to look at <a href="https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval">setInterval</a>
 </details>

 ### Stretch goal